Why Can't We Be Friends?

-Why Can't We Be Friends? is the seventh studio album by American band War, released on June 16, 1975 by United Artists Records.
+Why Can't We Be Friends? is the seventh studio album by American band War, released on June 16, 1975, by United Artists Records.
 Two singles from the album were released: the title track backed with "In Mazatlan", and "Low Rider" backed with "So".
 Both A-sides were nominated for the Grammy Awards of 1976.

 Of the songs on this album, an interpolation of the first part of the song "Smile Happy" was used in the song "It Wasn't Me" by Shaggy featuring RikRok.
-Versions of the album's titular song has been used in several film productions, notably Bridge to Terabithia and Wild Things.
+Versions of the album's titular song has been used in several film and TV productions, notably Bridge to Terabithia, The Final Destination, Wild Things and King of the Hill.

 Track listing

 All tracks composed by War (Papa Dee Allen, Harold Brown, B.B.
 Dickerson, Lonnie Jordan, Charles Miller, Lee Oskar, Howard E. Scott), except where indicated.

 Note: The CD edition does not break "Leroy's Latin Lament" into sections.